Research into Stem Cells for Alzheimer’s has been picking up in recent years.

 Targeting inflammation in the brain is a promising direction because it’s increasingly seen as a major driver of Alzheimer’s progression, not just a side effect.

-(Clinical Trial ID: NCT05667649, the full study is here)
+(Clinical Trial ID: NCT05667649, the full study is here & the interim results were published in a press release.)

 Participants: